wp-plugins/wp-grins-ssl/readme.txt

 3. Look for 'Smilies' and check boxes as desired.
 (Comments are activated by default)

 == Changelog ==

+= 5.0 =
+* 2013 May 13, by Ipstenu
+* Internationalization
+* Proper singletons and checking
+* Better handling of options
+* Link to settings on plugins page

 = 4.4 =
 * 2013 January 20, by Ipstenu